-“Empowering students to challenge stereotypes about sexuality and gender, to understand queer and feminist perspectives, and to work actively for diverse sexuality and gender justice.”
+"Empowering students to challenge stereotypes about gender and sexuality, to understand feminist and queer perspectives, and to work actively for diverse gender and sexuality justice."

 The lesbian, gay, bisexual, transgender, queer (LGBTQ) studies minor is an integrative, interdisciplinary program that examines issues and debates about sexuality and gender.
-Engaging in the analysis of intersections of sexuality and gender with race, class, and national identity, LGBTQ studies equpes students with the strong critical thinking, writing, and leadership skills that will prepare them to enter a wide range of professional fields.
+Engaging in the analysis of intersections of sexuality and gender with race, class, and national identity, LGBTQ studies equips students with the strong critical thinking, writing, and leadership skills that will prepare them to enter a wide range of professional fields.

 Why pursue LGBTQ Studies at Grand Valley?

-- Students develop interdisciplinary understandings and take full advantage of cross-cultural opportunitites at GVSU.
+- Students develop interdisciplinary understandings and take full advantage of cross-cultural opportunities at GVSU.

 - Students in LGBTQ studies benefit from study abroad opportunities as well as individual research.

-- LGBTQ students participate in cocurricular activities with GVSU's LGBT Resource Center, Gayle R. Davis Center for Women and Gender Equity, and Office of Multicultural Affairs.
+- LGBTQ students participate in cocurricular activities with GVSU's Milton E. LGBT Resource Center, Gayle R. Davis Center for Women and Gender Equity, and Office of Multicultural Affairs.